Can you hold your baby too much? How much holding does a newborn need? Can you do it too much? Do you have to hold your baby if it cries?

 You’re that baby’s mom and clearly, it’s working for the both of you.

 BUT, if the answer is no — then that’s OK too.
-I didn’t have particularly snuggly babies and I felt fine putting them in the bouncer or a blanket.
+I didn’t have particularly snuggly babies and I felt fine putting them in the bouncer or on a blanket.
 I was adamant about tummy time (even though they cried the whole time for the first few days).
+FYI, that’s where you put baby down on their stomach to learn to use those neck muscles too (but you always put them on their back to sleep to help prevent sudden infant death syndrome).

-I didn’t feel the need or desire to hold them all the time.
+I didn’t feel the need or desire to hold young babies all the time.
 So, I didn’t.
 That’s fine too.
+There are lots of different ways to parent a new baby.

 We actually talk about some of these best newborn tips in my newborn secrets podcast.

 First, I think we need to specify what the “newborn” phase is.
-I think it is about from birth to 2-3 months.
+I think it is about from birth to 2-3 months of life.
 After that, you have a baby — not so much a newborn.
 They’re getting the hang of living in the air-breathing world.
-They’re more aware, interactive and happy to live here.
+They’re more aware, interactive, and happy to live here.

 I liked what I read in this Web MD article that said your child won’t understand manipulation until 9 months.

-Keep in mind the average baby cries about 3 hours/day in the first few months of live.
-It is their only mean to communicate their needs.
-It isn’t manipulating you — it is just getting needs met.
+Keep in mind average newborn babies cry about 3 hours/day in the first few months of life.
+It is their only way to communicate their needs.
+It isn’t manipulating you — it is just getting their needs met.
+If you find that your baby has excessive crying I’d definitely talk with your pediatrician.

 Is it OK to Hold My Newborn to Sleep?